 Keep in mind the replacement costs of the filter.
 Most manufacturers recommend replacing the cartridge every 6 months to a year depending on how many gallons of water you use in that shower.
 This might be where a low flow showerhead can come in handy if you take long showers since it will extend the life of the filter.

 Are they easy to put in?
-Yes, every shower water filter that I have seen is quick and easy to install.
+Yes, every shower water filter that we have seen is quick and easy to install.
 Some basics things that can make the project go smoothly:

 - how to install a showerhead